-- 1. Explain the basic terminology, procedures and characteristics of wills and estate planning and the appropriate court procedures. - 2.
-Draft a simple will and other relevant documents, using appropriate procedures and complying with required instructions with meticulous attention to detail, demonstrating competence in computer use, online research, and use of appropriate software. - 3.
-Recognize legal problems, distinguish between relevant and irrelevant information in legal problem situations, apply legal concepts and rules to unfamiliar as well as familiar situations, communicate legal concepts and procedures in written and practical form, and critically analyze other legal information including closing documents, tax documents, deeds, and title information. - 4.
-Describe and apply both lawyer and paralegal ethics rule in a wills and estates context.
+- 1. Discuss knowledgeably general, philosophical, and historical context for modern criminal law. - 2.
+Read, understand, and research topics regarding criminal law and criminal procedure cases, statutes, and administrative law. - 3.
+Draft criminal litigation accusatory instruments, letters, pleadings and other relevant documents, with a focus on pragmatic tasks common in both prosecutors' offices, defense attorneys' offices, and courts, using appropriate procedures and complying with required instructions with meticulous attention to detail, demonstrating competence in computer use, online research, and use of appropriate software. - 4.
+Discuss legal problems, distinguish between relevant and irrelevant information in legal problem situations, apply legal concepts and rules to unfamiliar as well as familiar situations, communicate legal concepts and procedures in written and practical form, and critically analyze other legal information. - 5.
+Explain and apply both lawyer and paralegal ethics rule in a criminal law context from both prosecutorial and defense perspectives.